It is always sad when you find yourself left alone with no friends.

 You can lose your friends overnight if you move to a new town, have an irreconcilable dispute with your friends, or unexpectedly lose them to the hand of cruel fate.

 Unfortunately, there may not be ways to make new friends in a strange place.
-It may not also be possible to stay in contact with old friends or estranged ones for too long due to sheer distance and passage of time.
+It may not also be possible to stay in contact with old friends or estranged ones for too long due to sheer distance and the passage of time.

 Social loneliness can also result from a person being socially ostracized, a modern form of which is the cancel culture.